 We are partnering with the Challenger Division of the National Little League, which allows boys and girls who are differently-abled to play baseball together in an organized league.
 Students serve as buddies and help participants play the game.

-We partner with the Homework House whose mission is to establish and sustain neighborhood-based learning centers in Azusa where at-risk children and their families are equipped to thrive academically, socially, and spiritually.
-Students serve as tutors and mentors for small groups of students in the program
+We partner with Neighborhood Homework House whose mission is to partner with parents of at-risk, Azusa students to equip them to thrive academically, socially, and spiritually.
+Students serve as tutors and mentors for small groups of students, grades PK through 12, in the program.

 Young Life Capernaum